cheind/motion-blend/README.md

 This tiny library blends multiple projectile motions in 1D.
 This is useful when, for example, time-shifted motion estimates need to be integrated into a smooth motion trajectory and more complex filters such as Kalman are not an option.

 The image below shows two projectile motion estimates arriving at the integrator at different times.
-The integrator follows `motion 1` up to the integration point `now` at which is blends smoothly to `motion 2` during `horizon`.
+The integrator follows `motion1` up to the integration point `now` at which is blends smoothly to `motion2` during `horizon`.

 <div align="center">
   <img src=./etc/simple.svg>